Logo

 Upon successful completion of this educational activity, participants will be able to:

-• Select targeted versus immunotherapy based on patient and tumor-specific factors in thoracic cancers.
+• Select appropriate targeted and immunotherapy options based on biomarkers in lung cancer.